-- Current high school science teacher (chemistry, biology, general science, environmental science, physics, etc.) or undergraduate studying to become a math or science teacher
+- Current high school science or math teacher (e.g., chemistry, biology, general science, environmental science, physics, engineering, Earth and space, algebra, geometry, trigonometry, calculus, etc.)

 - Participation in all RET activities during the summer